 Yet mere common sense plus just elementary precautions should suffice to keep a visitor perfectly safe in Krakow.

-This happens every 5 minutes.
-We need to be careful with our staff, especially in places where are many people.
+It happens every 5 minutes and we have to be careful with our staff, especially in places with a lot of people.

 Emergency numbers in Krakow

 Emergency helpline for tourists.
 Phones (+48 222787777 and +48 608599999)

 You can use it if you have difficulties in Poland.

 Also, the general emergency number is 112.
 But it might be better to call directly one of the numbers below in case of an emergency.

 All the above numbers are toll-free.
 Unfortunately, it might be hard to find someone on the other end that would speak English.

 Try to find some local to call instead.